advwacloud/WISE-PaaS-Notification-User-Guide/functions/notify.md

 Payload:

-You can follow /send API
+You can follow the request format of v1.5 `/send` API.
+Please refer the API Document on Notification Portal.